Keerthana0620/Final-Project-Group4/Modupeola-Fagbenro-Individual-project/README.md

 ### Project Objectives

 - Develop from scratch deep learning- neural network LSTM model for news article generation using PYTORCH
-- Train the model on a comprehensive news dataset from various source up till 5 data news sources
+- Train the model on a comprehensive news dataset from various source up till 5 data news sources using LSTM + Attention
 - Generate high-quality, coherent news articles
 - Evaluate and optimize model performance
-- Future Work/ Post-training analysis
+- Further Explored News Genereation Using LLAMA and AWS bedrock - generated a high quality news

 ###  Project Dataset
 - Primary Dataset Used: Filename: New_articles_combined.csv